dhfbk/simpitiki/README.md

 The research leading to this corpus is partially supported by the EU Horizon 2020 Programme via the [SIMPATICO Project](http://www.simpatico-project.eu/) (H2020-EURO-6-2015, n.
 692819).

-If you use Simpitiki in your work or research, please cite the following paper:
+If you use SIMPITIKI in your work or research, please cite the following paper:

 Tonelli, Sara, Alessio Palmero Aprosio, and Francesca Saltori.
 "SIMPITIKI: a Simplification corpus for Italian.". _Proceedings of CLiC-it (2016)_.